joshua-smith98/LinReadLine/README.md

 # Installation and Usage
 To use in your own project:
 1. Download the latest release from the Releases Page.
-2. Place _LinuxConsoleReadLineFix.dll_ into your solution folder.
+2. Place _LinReadLine.dll_ into your solution folder.
-3. Add a new dependancy and select _LinuxConsoleReadLineFix.dll_.
+3. Add a new dependancy to your project, click "Browse" and select _LinReadLine.dll_.

-You can then use ReadLine() via the _LinuxTerminalFix_ class as follows:
+You can then use ReadLine() via the _Lin_ class as follows:

     // Import Namespace
-    using LinuxConsoleReadLineFix;
+    using LinReadLine;

     // Prompt the user
     Console.Write("What's your name? ");

     // Get user input
-    var name = LinuxTerminalFix.ReadLine();
+    var name = Lin.ReadLine();

     // Write feedback to console
     Console.WriteLine($"Your name is {name}!");